OP-TED/epo-tools/test/support/gpt-4.0-answers/distribution-cpv.all-the-context.md

 # Giving the complete ontology as context

-The LLM did not follow the instructions given.

-The context window is not enough to hold a conversation.
-Instructions were ignored
+The context window is not enough to hold the complete ontology, the instructions were ignored

 The context needs to be smaller to fit in the window.